limulus/node-nailgun/README.md

   * An object similar to `ChildProcess`, but is actually a `JVMPin` object.
 See [JVMPin](https://npmjs.org/package/jvmpin) for more.

+### NailgunServer.prototype.spawnJar(pathToJarFile, args, callback)

+Same as `spawn()`, but automatically executes the main class in the specified jar file.

 ### NailgunServer.prototype.addClassPath(path, callback)

 Adds the `path` to the server’s classpath.
 The callback is called once complete, or if there was an error it will be passed the error object.